adwait1-g/adwait1-g.github.io/_posts/PacketOverflow/2019-05-03-introduction-to-network-programming.md

 # a.
 How do you use any resource offered by the Operating System?

-The Operating System offers an **Application Programming Interface(API)** - basically a well defined set of functions which one can use to write applications / programs.
+The Operating System offers an **Application Programming Interface(API)** - basically a well-defined set of functions which one can use to write programs.
 Let us look at a few examples.

-1. Input / Output API: **read**, **write**, **seek** etc., are functions to handle I/P operations.
+1. Input / Output API: **read**, **write**, **seek** etc., are functions to handle I/O operations.

 2. Process related API: **fork**, **wait**, **waitpid**, the **exec** function family.

 3. Memory handling API: **mmap**, **munmap**, **mprotect** help in mapping files onto memory, removing the mapping, setting permissions.

 Like this, there is an API which helps us use the Networking Stack.
 That API is specially called **Network API**.
-This article is about learning a few functions from that API, know what they do and use them in writing programs.
+This article is about learning a few functions from that API, understand what they do and use them in writing programs.

 # b.
 What kind of programs do we write?

-We will be writing **network** programs - the programs which communicate with each other using a network.
+We will be writing **network** programs - the programs which communicate with each other over a network.

-When you look at the Internet, you would see a lot of machines present just to server the data you need and you would see machines like your browsers, apps etc., requesting for that data.
+When you look at the Internet, you would see a lot of machines present just to serve the data you need and you would see machines which have applications like your browsers, apps etc., requesting for that data.
 This is formally known as the **Server-Client Network Architecture**.
 This is one of the most popular network architectures and is extensively used in building systems.

 A **Client** is a process / application that requests for some data.
 The facebook app, google app, youtube app are all clients.